Contents

 - Solar

-- Architecture and crafts
+- Architecture and construction trades

 - Drone service providers

-Single-family home with DJI Mini 4 Pro, Mini 3 Pro, Air 3S, or similar
+Single-family house with DJI Mini 4 Pro, Mini 3 Pro, Air 3S or similar

 Other drones without POI mode (manual circular flight)